narit.or.th Listed by apt73 Ransomware Group

 The National Astronomical Research Institute of Thailand (Thailand's National Astronomical Resear...

 On May 21, 2026, the National Astronomical Research Institute of Thailand appeared on the leak site of the ransomware group apt73.
 The attackers published proof that they had exfiltrated internal files from narit.or.th during a ransomware incident.
-While the exact number of people whose personal information was exposed remains unknown, anyone whose records were held by the institute — employees, researchers, contractors, students, or partners — may now be at risk.
+While the exact number of people whose personal information may have been exposed remains unknown, anyone whose records were held by the institute — employees, researchers, contractors, students, or partners — may now be at risk.

 Public reporting indicates that apt73 gained access to the institute’s systems, encrypted data, and then exfiltrated files before demanding payment.
 The group listed narit.or.th on its dark-web leak page on May 21, 2026, posting samples of the stolen material.
 The data includes internal documents that likely contain names, contact details, identification numbers, and other sensitive personal records.
 No precise victim count has been released, and the institute has not yet issued a detailed public statement on the scale of the breach.